 Before the Painting can start…

-Six weeks before the start date I had visited the house to view the kitchen, discuss the project with the clients & make the booking.
-Below is a picture of what the kitchen looked like before I started, in fact a couple of doors have been removed.
-A mixture of solid timber, veneer & laminate…
+Six weeks before the start date I had visited the house in Sligo to view the kitchen, discuss the project with the clients & make the booking.
+It was a mixture of solid timber, veneer & laminate.

-First things first, all the doors & drawers off, labeled & back to the workshop.
+First things first, all the doors & drawers off, I labeled them & went back to the workshop.
 I get a lot of work done on these in the morning before I leave & in the evening when I get back.
-Two hours per day over 2 weeks is 20+ hours over a fortnight, that’s a good chunk of work done…
+Two hours per day over 2 weeks is 20+ hours over a fortnight, that’s a good chunk of work done.

 Cleaning, a very important process, often forgotten.